LGBTQ+ Resources

 HIV testing and prevention

-PrEP is medicine that helps prevent HIV infection.
-It’s available in two forms: daily pills and long-acting injections.
-If you’re at risk for exposure to HIV, this medicine could be a life-changer.
+It’s available in two forms: daily pills, and long-acting injections.
+If you’re at higher risk for exposure to HIV, this medicine could be a life-changer.
 Taken as directed, the U.S. Department of Health and Human Services reports that it can reduce the chance of getting HIV from sex by about 99%.

 If you think PrEP might be right for you, talk with your doctor about a prescription.
 Be honest, clear and direct.
 Know that talking about sexual health is a normal part of health care.